 Fun and adventure in Sloten

 Situated in the southwest of Friesland, Sloten is the perfect place to start an adventure exploring the rest of the region’s diverse treasures, and affords visitors opportunities to try out watersports and sailing on the Frisian lakes, as well as an array of cycling routes and hikes into the country.
 It’s also just a stone’s throw from the IJsselmeer, Holland’s biggest lake.

 A tribute to Sloten’s unique community, Lucy and Jorge Orta’s ‘Peewit’ fountain at the Van der Wal Square tells the story of the city’s children who grow up in a closely-knit environment, following its traditions and customs.
 The girl standing on the boy’s shoulders is holding a lapwing in her hands, a bird that has played an integral part in Friesland’s history.
 Water gushes from the haphazard stack of buckets, jerry cans and tubs beneath the feet of the boy, forming the basis of the fountain.
 The work was created for the 11Fountains project, in which a fountain was created for each of Friesland’s 11 cities for the Leeuwarden-Friesland 2018, European Capital of Culture celebrations.
-It will be unveiled in May 2018.

 Spending the night in Sloten